When modeling an emergency pump shutdown transient event in Hammer, how can I configure check valve or control valve in a pump? How does it work?

 Modeling Check Valve in pump

 To model a check valve in pump you need to select check valve as pump valve type in Transient (Operational) properties of pump.
 An instant closure is assumed, upon first detection of reverse flow.
 The pump node itself closes, preventing reverse flow.
+So, the pump speed will also drop to zero when the built-in pump check valve closes (as seen in the Extended Node Data tab of the Transient Results Viewer).

 Modeling control valve in pump